How to Find Your Lost or Stolen Apple Watch Easily

 3. If the Apple Watch Is Off

-If your Apple Watch’s battery is dead or it’s turned off, the Find My feature will still show the last recorded location before it went offline.
+If your Apple Watch battery is dead or someone has turned it off, Find My will show you the last location reported before it went offline.

 - Open the Devices menu.